bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 - `input` is emitted anytime the page number changes (either programmatically or via user interction)
 - `change` is emitted only when the page number changes based on user interaction

-Both events provide the signel argument of hte current page number (starting from 1)
+Both events provide the single argument of the current page number (starting from 1)